 Our preliminary findings show:

 - a substantial lack of knowledge, understanding and use of Aboriginal cultural rights under section 19(2) of the Charter by both the Victorian Aboriginal community and Victorian public authorities

-- fewer than half the community members who completed the survey knew that Aboriginal cultural rights were protected under the Charter
+- fewer than half the community members who completed an online survey knew that Aboriginal cultural rights were protected under the Charter

 - most survey participants questioned whether section 19(2) has made a difference in practice, noting a lack of awareness and use of Aboriginal cultural rights by public authorities

 - community organisations only use section 19(2) of the Charter as an advocacy tool in limited circumstances – in part, due to a lack of understanding about how and when to use it

 - most Victorian government departments engage with Aboriginal culture as part of their work but do not refer to or use section 19(2) of the Charter.
 However, the extent of engagement with section 19(2) depends on the type of public authority and the work it does.
 In some cases, section 19(2) directly influences the work of public authorities.